Twelve-Day War: In Iran

 A hacking group linked to Israel claimed responsibility for stealing $90 million (£67 million) from an Iranian cryptocurrency exchange, a day after it claimed to have destroyed data from Iran's Bank Sepah.

 On 12 August 2025, Iranian police said they had detained 21,000 suspects during the war, including 260 accused of spying and 172 for illegal filming.
+The Jerusalem Post reported that most arrests of individuals accused by Iranian authorities of being "Zionist collaborators" have occurred in the country's Kurdish regions (Iranian Kurdistan).
+Several Kurdish men were charged with espionage and subsequently executed in public.
+Amnesty International subsequently described the execution rate as "the highest figure recorded in decades," intended to suppress dissent among Iran's minority populations.

 Israel's use of military, cyber, media and psychological tools

-Abazar Jokar, an Iranian military commander, said that the war was an example of a combined war in which Israel used all military, cyber, media and psychological tools.
-He said that analyses show that the cost of the war for Israel has been an average of $3 billion per day.

 Discussions with high-ranking officials from Israel's intelligence sector disclosed the methods employed in the attack, which integrated both human and artificial intelligence.
 "This operation represents the culmination of extensive efforts by the Mossad aimed at undermining Iran's nuclear initiative," stated Sima Shain, a former director of research at Mossad.
 Israeli operatives covertly transported a number of drones and missile systems into Iran.

 Israeli media indicates that the killings of Iranian military leaders and various Israeli actions stemmed from Israeli intelligence activities.
 Reports indicated that Mossad penetrated the Iranian security system and that Israeli intelligence operatives attempted to influence public sentiment via media assaults.
 The Iranian government instructed its officials to refrain from using Internet-connected smartphones because of data breaches.